markharrison/Playground/markcp.md

 Fix Bug / make resilient.

 ```
-write a unit test using MSTEST to validate the ColorUtilities.validateHexcode function.  i need to test all scenerios / edge cases / errors
+write a unit test using MSTEST to validate the ColorUtilities.validateHexCode function.  i need to test all scenerios / edge cases / errors
 ```

 ```